yochaigal/cairn/wip/2e/forestcrawl.md

 ## Naming Details

-1. Roll a d66 on each table twice, first for the adjective and then for the noun.
+1. Roll a d66 on the [Location Names](#location-names) table twice, first for the adjective and then for the noun.
 2. Combine the results with the terrain type to create a location name.

 ### Tips & Changes
 - Change it up!
-The name "Welcoming Grove" creates a more vivid image than "Beckoning Copse" might.
+The name _Welcoming Grove_ creates a more vivid image than _Beckoning Copse_ might.
-- Use contrasting words (e.g. "Twisted Canopy") to evoke an interesting detail about the location.
+- Use contrasting words (e.g. _Twisted Canopy_) to evoke an interesting detail about the location.
 - Make it sound nice.
-Alliteration and pleasing combinations can create pleasant sounds.
-"Whispering Woods" is more pleasing to the ear than "Tangled Woods."
+Alliteration and pleasing combinations can create pleasant sounds. _Whispering Woods_ is more pleasing to the ear than _Tangled Woods._

-### The Woods Location Names
+### Location Names

 |         |               |             |
 | ------- | ------------- | ----------- |